Rsja12/react-pizza-api/README.md

 **Get Started**
 ---------
 This is only the backend side of this project.
 The frontend can be found at https://github.com/Rsja12/react-pizza-client.
 Clone down this repo to your machine.
 Make sure to run `bundle install`, `rails db:seed`, and start a rails server with `rails s`.
+Make sure that your rails server is running on port 3000.
 After doing these steps, follow along the readme for the frontend.

 **License**
 ---------